wchiquito/jj-for-everyone.github.io/src/update_bookmark.md

 jj bookmark move main --to @-
 ```

-We could've told Jujutsu where to move the bookmark to using the change ID, i.e. `--to kxqyrwux`.
+We could've told Jujutsu where to move the bookmark using the change ID, i.e. `--to kxqyrwux`.
 Alternatively, we can use `@-`, which is a neat way to refer to the **parent of the working copy commit**.
 There are many such clever ways to refer to commits, but that's a topic for later.
 For now, just remember `@-`, because that's by far the most useful one.